Keats/pixelspa.com/content/projects/sun-editor/index.md

 To source content for the homepage and potentially the rest of the website we created a panel where it's possible to search and filter the library of articles and images by keyword, date range and Section.

-From the panel you can see what the latest articles are and which one are still in progress.
-Color coding for the bars on the left allow to see at glance the section the articles belong to.
+From the panel you can see what the latest articles are and which ones are still in progress.
+Color coding for the bars on the left allows to see at glance the section the articles belong to.

 {{< pic src="left-panel.png" src2x="left-panel@2x.png" caption="Articles list" >}}